JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_list_1a80b6f2d2e03ae9edc8117ade0716e70d.md

 ## Parameters
 * *in* **pos**

-    The iterator pointing to the position to insert the element.
+    The iterator to the position to insert the element.
 The element will be inserted before the element pointed by this iterator.
 This can be `end()`, indicating that the element will be inserted at the end of the list.

 * *in* **value**

     The element to insert.
 The element will be move-inserted into the list.

 ## Return value
-Returns one iterator pointing to the inserted element.
+Returns one iterator to the inserted element.

 ## Valid Usage
 * If `pos != end()`, `pos` must points to a valid element in the list.